-Bengal are known to have hereditary health issues which ‘may’ be a concern.
+Bengals are known to have hereditary health issues which ‘may’ be a concern.
 One of those conditions is ‘polycystic kidney disease.
-Thankfully, there are DNA test available to remove cats affected with PKD from the breeding line.
+Thankfully, there is a DNA test available to remove cats affected with PKD from the breeding line.

 Bengal cats require minimum grooming, their fur is often short and luxurious to the touch.
 Weekly brushing is a relaxing way for you to keep on top of their grooming routine, and they will absolutely love it.

 Whilst doing your weekly groom don’t forget it is a great time to check their ears for any redness, swelling or bad smells which could cause an infection.
 They can be wiped out with a damp cotton ball with a little cleaner from your local pet store.